TerenceZ/vue-cli-plugin-tsx/README.md

   // It means if we only declare scoped slots with only one default one,
   // the component can accept a function. render() {
+    const attrs = {
+      // names that not Vue's VNode options key name will
+      // move to attrs property.
+And Vue will pick them to
+      // props if defined in Component's props field.
+      propWithRequiredTSType: [1, 2],
+      propWithVuePropDef: 123,

+      // We can pass scoped slots to children to generate VNodes.
+      scopedSlots: {
+        default: props => [<hr />]
+      },

+      // Due to TS' restriction, we cannot derive key named 'onEventWithStringPayload',
+      // so we cannot pass event listener as attribute, and we should pass them in `on`
+      // attribute.
+      on: {
+        eventWithStringPayload: payload => console.log(payload)
+      }
+    }

     return (
       <div
         class='home'